amm009uk/esp8266/README.md

 ## Device Setup
 **For ease of initial setup, enable Serial debug output within **User.h** and monitor output.
 You will get the device IP and be able to monitor activity before final deployment**

+1. Set your WiFi SSID and PASSWORD in **User.h**.
+Only place you can do this

+1. Set your ESP8266 Web access USER and PASSWORD in **User.h**.
+Only place you can do this

+2. Flash the LittleFS file system

-1. Flash firmware
+3. Flash firmware

-    Use must power on/off after flashing firmware due a bug within esp8266 causing a reboot to hang
+4. Use must power on/off after flashing firmware due a bug within esp8266 causing reboot to hang

-2. Device will initially come up with its own *Access Point* called esp82XX-xxxxxxx.
-Connect to this and configure WiFi parameters.
-Once saved, device will reboot and connect to your WiFi

-3. Once device is connected to WiFi, get device IP from serial output and connect to it using Browser User/Password are stored in **sonoff/src/User.h**
+5. Once device is connected to WiFi, get its IP from serial output and connect to it using Browser
+       - User/Password are stored in **sonoff/src/User.h**

 4. Configure device parameters on web page
        - The MQTT section should be self explanatory
-       - The Inbound message type is received by the device containing either **ON** or **OFF**
+       - The Inbound message is received by the device containing either **ON** or **OFF**
-       - The Outbound message type is sent by the device containing the action carried out either **ON** or **OFF**
+       - The Outbound message is sent by the device containing the action carried out either **ON** or **OFF**
-       - You may chose to wipe out out previously configured WiFi settings which will also reboot the device
-       - Once all MQTT and message types are correct, save settings and device will reboot and reconnect to your WiFi and MQTT Broker
+       - Once all parameters are correct, save settings and device will reboot and reconnect to WiFi and MQTT Broker

 **Above steps should be done over USB-->Serial interface until device is fully functioning**